 The Edwardian woman was dressed in a minimum of 6 layers of undergarments (down from 16 of the Victorian era).
 These undergarments were both practical and critical to creating the silhouette of the times.
 From inside out these layers were: Stockings, bloomers, chemise, corset, corset cover, petticoat, and/or full slip.
 Each garment was designed to be worn under dresses or suits with minimal bulk up top, but a full petticoat for the skirt on the bottom.

 Investing in these pieces require some custom work, especially the corset.
 Most beginner reenactors will not wear period correct undergarments and even the more advanced person may mix historically accurate and modern pieces together.

 - Petticoat: The most critical piece is the petticoat.
-ALWAYS ALWAYS ALWAYS wear a proper petticoat or two under your skit or dress.
+ALWAYS ALWAYS ALWAYS wear a proper petticoat or two under your skirt or dress.
 It is critical to keeping the shape, as well as more comfort while driving.
 The petticoat keeps the outer skirt from sliding between the legs.
 It may hide the view of your feet a bit, which will take a little getting used to.

 - Stockings: Ladies’ stockings were wool or cotton knit thigh high stockings held up with garters.
 Black was the most practical color, but they also came in fun colors and patterns.
 Since these are not visible, feel free to wear tights or tall socks instead.